jstuck01/SQL-Load-Utility/README.md

 # SQL-Load-Utility
-The SQL Load Utility is a Db2 tool to execute SQL statements in batch and capture the corresponding times associated with each SQL execution process.
+The SQL Load Utility is a Db2 tool to execute SQL statements in batch and capture the corresponding process times associated with each SQL execution.
 Both serial and parallel execution processes are supported.
 Serial execution can be used to simply measure query processor performance.
 Parallel execution allows for the simulation of multiple users executing SQL against a repository and measure the query times under multi-user workloads.